 The following paragraphs address key components of the constitutive relationships and provide insight on the intrinsic soil behavior in the vicinity of the vibrating profile.

 3.2 Static and Cyclic Stress-strain Behavior

-A typical soil response to uniform cyclic strains with amplitude $\gamma_e$ is represented in Fig. 4, which highlights the following fundamental parameters: Gmax: initial (or tangent) shear modulus shear stress mobilized at ye Te :
+A typical soil response to uniform cyclic strains with amplitude $\gamma_c$ is represented in Fig. 4, which highlights the following fundamental parameters: